Oklahoma (Keb' Mo' album)

 Oklahoma is the fourteenth studio album by American musician Keb' Mo' and was released on June 14, 2019 by Concord Records label.
 The album featured guest contributions from Rosanne Cash, Jaci Velasquez, Robert Randolph, Taj Mahal and a duet with Robbie Brooks Moore (his wife).
 The album also produced two singles: "Put a Woman in Charge" released on September 28, 2018, and "Don't Throw it Away" released on June 12, 2019.
+The album was produced by Colin Linden and co-produced by Keb’ Mo’.

 Background

 The lead single of the album was "Put a Woman in Charge" featuring Rosanne Cash and was released on September 28, 2018.
 On October 11, 2018 a music video was released for the song.
 The second single, "Don't Throw it Away" featuring Taj Mahal was released on June 12, 2019.
 He collaborated with the Plastic Pollution Coalition to release a music video to the song.
 On June 14, 2019 Mo released the song "Oklahoma" as a promotional single, as well as a lyric video to accompany it.